OCFL/ocfl-java/README.md

 or `CloudOcflStorage.builder()` to create the `OcflStorage` implementation.
 * **workDir**: Sets the path to the directory that is used to assemble OCFL versions.
 If you are using filesystem storage, it is critical that this directory is located on the same volume as the OCFL storage root.
-* **layoutConfig**: Configures the storage layout the OCFL repository uses.
-This is the method it uses to map object ids to directories under the OCFL storage root.
+* **defaultLayoutConfig**: Configures the default storage layout the OCFL repository uses.
+The storage layout is used to map OCFL object IDs to object root directories within the repository.
 The layout configuration must be set when creating new OCFL repositories, but is not required when opening an existing repository.
 Storage layouts must be defined in by an OCFL extension.
 Currently, the following extensions are implemented:
   * **0002-flat-direct-storage-layout**: `FlatLayoutConfig`
   * **0003-hashed-n-tuple-trees**: `HashedTruncatedNTupleConfig`
   * **0005-hashed-n-tuple-id-layout**: `HashedTruncatedNTupleIdConfig`